 - From our base in Šibenik we will explore a national park centered on the Krka Gorge.
 This wonder, little known outside Croatia, consists of a series of spectacular waterfalls and lakes.
 Within the park are key prehistoric and Classical remains that we will visit.

-- Opportunities to meet local experts in archaeology and other fields; many are colleagues of your AIA hosts.
-And, we will enjoy sampling the delights of Croatian cuisine in all its variety on many occasions.
+- Opportunities to meet local experts in archaeology and other fields, and to sample the delights of Croatian cuisine in all its variety on many occasions.

-- A maximum of just 16 guests, plus your AIA lecturers/hosts as well as local guides.
-And, a professional trip manager handles all of the travel logistics.
+- A maximum of just 16 guests, plus your AIA lecturer/host and local guides.
+Plus, a professional tour manager handles all of the travel logistics.